albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# How do create a docker container?

----

-# What is a Docker Image?
+# What is a docker image?

-lightweight, standalone, executable package of software that includes everything needed to run an application:
-- code
+- A docker image is a file-system that contains

-- runtime
+  - The operating system
+  - The programs (such as the Java Runtime Environment)
-- system tools and libraries
+  - The application executable, dependencies, and configuration
-- settings

-- (based on Dockerfile instructions)
 ---

 # What is a Dockerfile?